 Sheri holds a Bachelor of Science degree in Pharmacy from the University of Nebraska.

 Wendy Van Peenan

 Wendy has served as the Controller of the Apjohn Group since its inception.
-She has 23 years of financial experience, and has been involved in the accounting set-up for all of the Apjohn Group portfolio companies.
+She has more than 30 years of financial experience and has been involved in the accounting set-up for all of the Apjohn Group portfolio companies.

 Wendy is a graduate of Duke University with a BA degree in Economics.
-Wendy serves as chair of the Board of Directors of the YWCA of Kalamazoo and volunteers in the role of financial advisor for the Greater Kalamazoo United Way.
+Wendy has served as Chair of the YWCA of Kalamazoo and is a member of the Development Committee; she is also on the Finance Committee of Aacorn.